Whiskey Pete's: History

-The area originally was owned by a gas station owner named Pete MacIntyre.
+The area was originally owned by a gas station owner named Pete MacIntyre.
 Pete is believed to have had a difficult time making ends meet selling gas and had resorted to bootlegging.
 Primm history remembers him as "Whiskey Pete."

 When Whiskey Pete died in 1933, legend has it that he wanted to be buried standing up with a bottle of bootleg in his hands so he could watch over the area.
 Whiskey Pete's unmarked grave was accidentally exhumed while workers were building a connecting bridge from Whiskey Pete's to Buffalo Bill's (on the other side of I-15).
 The body was moved and is now said to be buried in one of the caves where Pete cooked up his moonshine.

 Whiskey Pete's was opened in 1977 by Ernest Jay Primm as the first of the casinos to be located at what was then called State Line.

-In 1983, a new hotel tower was constructed as part of an expansion of the property.
+In 1993, a new hotel tower was constructed as part of an expansion of the property.

 In late 1998, Whiskey Pete's offered the roof of the parking garage as a Valley Hospital Flight For Life Base.

+Closure

+On December 20, 2024, Whiskey Pete's closed.
+In March 2025, Clark County gave permission to Affinity to allow the hotel to be closed for up to three years.
+It has initial approval to be closed for two years with the possibility of two six month extensions allowing for a three-year closure.
+Affinity plans to repurpose their properties in Primm to serve more as travel resources for motorists driving in from California.
+The development of the Southern Nevada Supplemental Airport, which would serve as a second airport for the Las Vegas Valley has also been cited as a reason for the redevelopment.

 Bonnie and Clyde's death car

-The automobile in which Bonnie and Clyde were killed is on display in the lobby of Whiskey Pete's.
+The automobile in which Bonnie and Clyde were killed was on display in the lobby of Whiskey Pete's until the COVID-19 pandemic.
 In the 1990s, the vehicle was exhibited for several years at Primm Valley Resort and Terrible's Gold Ranch Casino in Verdi before being returned to Whiskey Pete's in July 2011.
+It was then moved back to Primm Valley Resort briefly before being moved to Buffalo Bill's in late 2022, where it resided until 2025 when it was moved back to Primm Valley Resorts after the closure of Buffalo Bill's.